wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/inferencing-on-a-raspberry-pi.rst

 .. image:: images/inferencing/extract.png
   :alt: Click the Extract Slider

-Once this is checked, you can upload the zip of your tflite model to the Pi.
+Once this is checked, you can upload the zip that you downloaded from Axon onto the Pi.

 Inferencing
 -----------

-Once the tflite model has been uploaded, now the Pi needs python code to utilize it.
+Once the model has been uploaded, now the Pi needs python code to utilize it.
 Here is a link to the provided inference script through the release page: `Github <https://github.com/wpilibsuite/Axon/releases/>`__

 Once this is downloaded, utilize the Vision Application Configuration section to upload the python file.